2017 ICC Champions Trophy

-The 2017 ICC Champions Trophy was the eighth ICC Champions Trophy, a cricket tournament for the eight top-ranked One Day International (ODI) teams in the world.
-It was held in England and Wales from 1 to 18 June 2017.
-Pakistan won the competition for the first time with a 180-run victory over India in the final at The Oval.
-The margin of victory was the largest by any team in the final of an ICC ODI tournament in terms of runs.
+The 2017 ICC Champions Trophy was the eighth edition of the ICC Champions Trophy, a quadrennial One Day International (ODI) cricket tournament organized by the International Cricket Council (ICC).
+It was held in England and Wales from 1 to 18 June 2017, with England hosting the tournament for the third time and Wales, the second.

+The tournament was contested by eight national teams, maintaining the same format used in 2013.
+After two weeks of round-robin matches, India, England, Pakistan, and Bangladesh finished as the top four and qualified for the knockout stage.
+In the knockout stage, India and Pakistan beat Bangladesh and England, respectively, to advance to the final, played on 18 June at The Oval in London.
+Pakistan won the one-sided final by 180 runs, winning their first Champions Trophy.

+Background

 The top eight teams in the ICC ODI Championship rankings as on 30 September 2015 qualified for the tournament, and were divided into two groups of four.
 Bangladesh returned to the ICC Champions Trophy for the first time since 2006, while the West Indies failed to qualify for the first time.

-Security around the tournament was increased following the Ariana Grande concert attack in Manchester, just before the start of the competition.
+Security around the tournament was increased following the Ariana Grande concert attack by terrorist in Manchester, just before the start of the competition.
 The International Cricket Council (ICC) announced that they would review security concerns.

 The ICC Champions Trophy was due to end in 2013, with the 2013 competition the final one, to be replaced by the ICC World Test Championship in 2017.
 However, in January 2014 it was instead confirmed by the ICC that a Champions Trophy tournament would take place in 2017.
 In 2016, the ICC confirmed that the Champions Trophy would be scrapped after this tournament, keeping in line with the ICC's goal of having one tournament for each of the three formats of international cricket.
 In November 2021, the ICC confirmed that the tournament would return in 2025, hosted in Pakistan.